Using the Mako Server

 Send an email using the log module's pre-configured SMTP object.

 Argument op is a Lua table.
-You may optionally set and override the following log configuration options: ('body' or htmlbody'), 'from', 'to', and 'subject'.
+You may optionally set or override the following log configuration options: ('body' or htmlbody'), 'from', 'to', and 'subject'.
 You may also add 'cc' and 'bcc'.
 See the SMTP library for details.

 Note that the sendmail function may also route outgoing SMTP requests via a proxy if the proxy options are set in mako.conf.